TheTrainGoes/GP2040-Projects/Open Source Buttons/OSBMX/README.md

 Currently the OSBMX 24 / OSBMX 30 is only available with a horizontal ZH 1.500mm connector, but there are plans to expand the available offerings of compatible boards for it.

+Please note that these buttons can also be used without the circuit board as the main housing of the button will hold the MX switches just fine.
+You can then use a hot swap connector directly or just solder to the MX switches.
+In this configuration you can also use any type of MX switch even without the notch in them.

 A massive thank you to Bjart (https://twitter.com/bjartskular2) for making the original file and being great to work with throughout this project.